polyramosaraujo/To-Do-List/README.md

 # 📝 To Do List

-Este é um projeto simples de uma lista de tarefas desenvolvido com HTML, CSS e JavaScript.
-O objetivo é treinar habilidades em manipulação de DOM, funcionalidades CSS, responsividade, eventos JavaScript e práticas de organização e escrita de código limpo.
+This is a simple to-do list project developed with HTML, CSS, and JavaScript.
+The goal is to practice skills in DOM manipulation, CSS features, responsiveness, JavaScript events, and clean code organization and writing practices.

-## 🚀 Funcionalidades
+## 🚀 Features

-- Adicionar tarefas com botão e com a tecla Enter
+- Add tasks with button and Enter key
-- Remover tarefas
+- Remove tasks
-- Marcar tarefas como concluídas
+- Mark tasks as completed
-- Alternar entre tema claro e escuro
+- Toggle between light and dark theme
-- Responsivo para dispositivos móveis
+- Responsive for mobile devices

-## 📅 Última Atualização
+## 📅 Last Update

 14/04/2025

-## 👩‍💻 Autora
+## 👩‍💻 Author

 Polyana Ramos Araújo